Probe into Falcone, Borsellino insults on RAI show

 11 Giugno 2019

 Catania, June 11 - Catania prosecutors have opened a probe after two 'neomelodic' singers insulted late anti-mafia prosecutors Giovanni Falcone and Paolo Borsellino on a RAI state broadcaster show last Wednesday.
 The postal police have been tasked with obtaining a recording of the 'Realiti' show.
 The probe is set to look into comments by singers Leonardo Zappalà and Niko Pandetta, a relative of jailed mobster Salvatore Pillera.
 Zappalà, a 19-year-old whose stage name is Scarface, said the two mafia-fighting heroes, assassinated in 1992, "knew the consequences of what they were doing".
-RAI has opened an internal probe into the incident too.
+RAI has opened an internal probe into the incident on the RAI2 channel too.
+RAI2 director Carlo Freccero said "we are the most anti-mafia channel there is".

 Lascia il tuo commento